thegameofcode/iris/docs/es/README.md

  self.tmpl("welcome.html");
  self.screen("screens", "#home", "home.js");
  //This registers the #home hash and associates it with the Screen home.
- //The Screen will be loaded into the HTML element with attribute "data-id = 'screens'" }
+ //The Screen will be added into the HTML element with attribute "data-id = 'screens'" }
 ```
 Y dejamos el fichero asociado *welcome.html* de la siguiente manera: